semir-t/pmps/README.md

 # pmps
 Learning material and examples for course AR207 at FE Tuzla
 # Software requirements
-We are using hte Makefile to compile the firmware.
-Additionaly, for each example there is the STMCubeIDE project that can be importerd to this IDE.
-STMCubeIDE can be downloaded from the following link (https://www.st.com/en/development-tools/stm32cubeide.html)
+There are two approaches that can be used for compiling the firmware:
+1. Using the Makefile
+2. Using the STMCubeIDE application (https://www.st.com/en/development-tools/stm32cubeide.html)

+Provided examples are equipped with dedicated Makefile and STMCubeIDE project file.
+This means that any example can be compiled using the above approach.

 # Hardware requirements
 For this course we will need following components:
 - STM32F407 Disco Board (https://www.st.com/en/evaluation-tools/stm32f4discovery.html)